AstroTurfs To Be Installed In Five More Hockey Grounds - UrduPoint

 "The federal government through the Pakistan Sports board (PSB) provides administrative, technical and financial support to promote various sports, including hockey," he said.

-However, he said that the subject of sports was devolved after the 18th constitutional amendment and the role of Federal Government had become limited.
-"Now, the provincial governments are mainly responsible for promotion of sports in their respective provinces," he said.
+However, he said that the subject of sports was devolved after the 18th constitutional amendment and the role of the Federal Government had become limited.
+"Now, the provincial governments are mainly responsible for the promotion of sports in their respective provinces," he highlighted.